samueldsingh/data-engineering/interview_questions/15-oops.md

 This demonstrates how the MRO ensures that the method is resolved in a predictable and consistent manner in the presence of multiple inheritance.
 Understanding the MRO is essential for designing class hierarchies and resolving method calls correctly in Python.

-### 19. Access modifiers in Python
+## 19. Access modifiers in Python

+- The access modifiers in Python are used to modify the default scope of variables.
 Access modifiers in Python are keywords used to define the visibility and accessibility of class members (attributes and methods) in object-oriented programming.
-Access modifiers help control the level of encapsulation and protect the internal state of objects.
+- Access modifiers help control the level of encapsulation and protect the internal state of objects.
 In Python, access modifiers are not enforced as strictly as in some other languages like Java, but they provide a way to indicate the intended level of visibility.

 Python has three main access modifiers:

 1. **Public (No Modifier):**
    A class member with no access modifier is considered public, which means it can be accessed from anywhere, both within and outside the class.

+- The members of a class that are declared public are easily accessible from any part of the program.
+- All data members and member functions of a class are public by default.

    ```python
    class MyClass: